-Tanya: As you have walked through your career, what is it that you look at to be able to assess whether or not an organization aligns with your values?
+Tanya: As you have walked through your career, what is it that you look at to be able to assess whether or not an organisation aligns with your values?

-Yie-Hsin: The values that an organization holds especially dear is really what defines their culture.
+Yie-Hsin: The values that an organisation holds especially dear is really what defines their culture.
 Early on in my career, I really didn’t pay too much attention to that.
-I was more focused on what I would learn or the challenges I’d face.
-It really wasn’t until I joined New York Life, now 10 years ago, that I realized just how powerful it is when what the company cares about and what you care about are largely aligned.
+I was more focussed on what I would learn or the challenges I’d face.
+It really wasn’t until I joined New York Life, now 10 years ago, that I realised just how powerful it is when what the company cares about and what you care about are largely aligned.

 Tanya: Going back to the conversation we were having a moment ago about diversity: You talked about diversity at the table, and inclusion and diversity being embedded in everything that a company does.
 There are lots of different types of diversity.
 We’ve touched on gender.
 We’ve touched somewhat on race.
 There’s also LGBTQ+.
 There’s economic background.
 How do you make sure that you’re including a whole range of diversity?